trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 **Note**: We recommend specifying `127.0.0.1` instead of `localhost` because the address does not require a network connection and so is more suitable for development.
 </p>

 Using MetaMask with Truffle Develop is very similar to that of Ganache.
-There are only a few notable differences:

-* The mnemonic is always `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat` and can't be changed.
-* Truffle Develop runs by default on `127.0.0.1:9545`, so you'll want to edit the above web3 code to say:
+The only difference is that Truffle Develop runs by default on `127.0.0.1:9545`, so you'll want to edit the above web3 code to say:

   ```javascript
   // Is there is an injected web3 instance?